ha-khan/File-Storage-Service/README.md

 ### Directory Structure
     .
-    ├── files                   # Folder where files are uploaded/downloaded.
-    ├── filestorage             # Virtualenv for this project.
-    ├── gen-py                  # Generated from thrift compiler.
     ├── scripts                 # Start up shell scripts for the (client, blockfile server, metadata server) ├── src                     # location of (client, blockfile server, metadata server) code along with thrift code.
     ├── tests                   # Location of testing files.